TimOliver/TOGlintyStringView/README.md

 ![TOGlintyStringView](screenshot.jpg)

 # TOGlintyStringView
-`TOGlintyStringView` is a complete re-implementation of [`_UIGlintyStringView`](https://github.com/JaviSoto/iOS9-Runtime-Headers/blob/51598b5f73399e4737bc067ed6b9bd5bd9a8b0d1/Frameworks/UIKit.framework/_UIGlintyStringView.h), the internal UIKit `UIView` responsible for the '> slide to unlock' text on every iOS device's lock screen.
+`TOGlintyStringView` is a complete re-implementation of [`_UIGlintyStringView`](https://github.com/JaviSoto/iOS9-Runtime-Headers/blob/51598b5f73399e4737bc067ed6b9bd5bd9a8b0d1/Frameworks/UIKit.framework/_UIGlintyStringView.h), the internal UIKit `UIView` responsible for the '> slide to unlock' text on the lock screen of every iOS device running iOS 7 through to iOS 9.

 It was created by copying the `UIView` / `CALayer` configuration of `_UIGlintyStringView` after introspecting it via [Reveal app](http://revealapp.com) as well as a lot of console logging.